GreenswayAB/BIRDS/README.md

 You can examine this in the [technical details](https://greensway.github.io/BIRDS/articles/technical-details.html) vignette.

-#### Reference species group
+##### Reference species group

 Because visits result from the sampling process they can only be defined for a reference species group, i.e. a group of species observed and recorded by similar methods.
 The rationale for a reference species group is based on the assumption that species groups share similar bias: we assume that, despite varying field skills and accuracy, observers reporting observations for species of a reference species group share similar observer behavior and methods and, hence, generate data with similar sampling bias (Phillips et al. 2009).
 From this we can assume that the larger the number of visits (or observations) reporting species from the reference group at a specific unit of space and time, the more likely it is that the lack of visits for (or observations of) a particular species reflects the absence of (or failure to detect) a focal species rather than a lack of visits and reports made.

 It is important to keep in mind that, to keep the sampling bias consistent, the reference species group should only include species that are assumed to be sampled with the same methodology (Ponder et al. 2001).
 For example, a reference group should not include all species in the Order Lepidoptera because butterflies *sensu stricto* (superfamily Papilionoidea) are sampled in very different ways than most other species of Lepidoptera (mainly moths).

-#### Species list length (SLL)
+##### Species list length (SLL)

 The SLL per visit (i.e. the number of species observed and recorded per visit) is a well known proxy for the time spent in the field and willingness to report all species seen of a reference taxonomic group, Szabo et al. 2010).
 The `BIRDS` package therefore uses SLL as a proxy for sampling effort.

 ### What does the package do?

 With the `BIRDS`’ package set of tools PBD can be reviewed based on the information contained in the visits.
-Use `BIRDS` to organize the data, summarize and review the data as shown [here](https://github.com/Greensway/BIRDS/vignettes/BIRDs.png).
+Use `BIRDS` to organize the data, summarize and review the data as shown above.
 The `BIRDS` package organizes the data into a spatially gridded visit-based format, from which summaries are retrieved for a number of variables describing the visits across both spatial and temporal dimension.
 Those variables are the number of visits, number of species, number of observations, average species list length per visit, number of units of space and time with visits.
 The variables can be used to collectively describe the sampling effort and data completeness (data gaps), and can be examined spatially (e.g. viewed on maps) and temporally (e.g. plotted as time series).

 #### What does the package help us with?